-Rethink breakfast for maximum health and longevity.
-Uncooked soaked oat groats is positively yummy!
+Rethink breakfast for maximum health and longevity, considering pre-soaked oat groats.

 Because Dr. Esselstyne, MD, Director of the Cleveland Heart Clinic has researched how fabulous oatmeal is for your body, we have taken it "up" big time.
 HeartlandMill.com (in western Kansas) is a good US source of clean, 100% organic oat groats ($63 for a 50-pound sack; see if your local health food store can bulk order it for you, otherwise the expense of shipping it directly to your door could double the price).

-(1) We rinse a cup of the whole oat groats the night before, rinsing them three times and using the back of a large spoon to smoosh the oats against the sides of the bowl to get rid of any mold or dust from the huge silo towers all grains are stored in before shipping.
+(1) Rinse a cup of the whole oat groats the night before, rinsing them three times and using the back of a large spoon to smoosh the oats against the sides of your server bowl or the wire strainer, to get rid of any mold or dust from the silo towers all grains are stored in before shipping.

-We add a smoothie—either an hour before or a couple of hours afterwards—including chia seeds and berries (which rank at the top of the fruit category for daily consumption).
+Sometimes we add a smoothie to our breakfast diet—either an hour before or a couple of hours afterwards—including chia seeds and berries (which rank at the top of the fruit category for daily consumption).

 Yup, here are two very healthy breakfasts—either one or the other delayed for use as a mid-morning snack.
-Sustains remarkable health.
+A good strategy for sustaining health.